Policy Leadership Board

 Adrienne became Chief Executive of Martin Aitken & Co Ltd in 2010 following a series of strategic mergers and acquisitions of accountancy practices and independent financial advisers.
-She has a reputation for being able to explain the complexities of new accounting practices and standards succinctly to businesses and charities and she is Convener of the ICAS Charity Panel and a member of Mercy Corps Global Executive Board.
+She has a reputation for being able to explain the complexities of new accounting practices and standards succinctly to businesses and charities and she is Chair of the ICAS Charities Panel and a member of Mercy Corps Global Executive Board.
 Adrienne advises a wide range of clients, from start-ups to established family-run businesses and from mid-market limited companies to charities and not-for-profit organisations.
 She advises clients on accounting, statutory audit, tax and business performance issues, as well as corporate governance, regulation and reporting.

 Alex is Regional Audit Managing Partner, Scotland and North East, having worked for RSM (previously Baker Tilly) for 15 years.
 Alex has a wide variety of experience in corporate, public sector and not for profit organisations.
 His specialisms include recruitment industry, property and construction, IT and Technology and PFI/PPP.